Bachelor of Science in Nursing (BSN) Degree

 After completion of H399, students pursuing departmental honors will work with a faculty member to implement the research study designed in H399.
 After data collection and analysis, the student will prepare a manuscript of the study suitable for publication.
 This is an individually negotiated course requiring faculty approval prior to enrollment.

-- A knowledgeable care coordinator who facilitates access to resources necessary to meet health care needs of individuals, families and communities.
+A knowledgeable care coordinator who facilitates access to resources across the continuum of healthcare environments in order to meet the evolving healthcare needs of individuals, families, communities, and populations

 To become a Registered Nurse, students must complete the degree requirements of an accredited BSN program, apply for licensure by examination and satisfactorily complete the National Council Licensure Exam (NCLEX).

 Students new to IUB (beginning summer 2011), click here

 Returning IUB Students (prior to summer 2011) interested in nursing, click here

 Sycamore Hall 4th Floor, 1033 E. Third Street, Bloomington IN 47405